nialredha/ExploreDSP/README.md

 more information on who wrote it.

 ## Left To Do
+1. Re-write WAV module from scratch
-1. Rename audio\_processor.c
+2. Rename audio\_processor.c
-2. Optimization for FFT multiple calls of the same data size
+3. Optimization for FFT multiple calls of the same data size
-3. Benchmark FFT
+4. Benchmark FFT